Spinorial structures, discrete symmetries and some consequences: Single helicity and dual helicity spinors

-in which the index $h$ stands for the helicity.
+where the index $h$ stands for the helicity.
 We notice that these dual-helicity spinors have the same form of the flag-pole and flag-dipole spinors in Ref \cite{cavalcanticlassification}.
 The $\Phi_{(\pm,\mp)}$ spinor components are clearly related by the $\Theta$ operator, which is responsible to connect the $(0,1/2)$ and $(1/2,0)$ representation spaces.
-Moreover, a remarkably feature concerning dual-helicity spinors is that they \emph{never} satisfy the Dirac dynamics.
-In fact, by acting with the Dirac operator, $\gamma_{\mu}p^{\mu}$, on the dual-helicity spinors \eqref{dualhel}, we get the following set of relations
+Moreover, a remarkably feature concerning dual-helicity spinors is that they do not satisfy the Dirac dynamics, i.e., dual-helicity spinors do not form a set of eigenspinors of parity operator.
+To illustrate the above statements, we may act with the Dirac operator, $\gamma_{\mu}p^{\mu}$, on the dual-helicity spinors (\ref{dualhel}), obtaining the following set of relations

-Note that here we do not use the ``$=$'' symbol, but the ``$\propto$'' symbol, due to the reason for omitting the Lorentz boost factors in \eqref{dualhel}.
-The main outcome presented in the equations \eqref{diracdual1} and \eqref{diracdual2} stands for the fact that the Dirac's operator changes the spinor helicity.
-Thus, given operator connect the $\Phi_{(+,-)}$ and the $\Phi_{(-,+)}$ spinors.
-Such result was noticed previously in \cite{jcap}, and also in \cite{tipo4epjc}.
+The above equations translates into $\mathcal{P}\Phi_{h} \propto \Phi_{h^{\prime}}$, making explicit that the action of the parity operator over dual-helicity spinors flips the helicity label.
+Due the dual-helicity feature, such spinors hold \emph{degeneracy} under spatial reflection, and then preventing them from forming a set of eigenspinors of parity operator \cite{elkostates}.

-Therefore, above results lead us to conclude that the singular spinors --- flag-pole and also flag-dipole spinors --- carry dual-helicity properties, evincing the fact that the Lounesto's classification besides single-helicity (regular spinors) also embraces dual-helicity spinors (singular spinors).
-This is the first time that this issue is reported, and it is an important outcome of this work.
+Therefore, above results lead us to conclude that the singular spinors --- flag-pole and also flag-dipole spinors --- carry dual-helicity properties, evincing the fact that, besides single-helicity (regular spinors), the Lounesto's classification also embraces dual-helicity spinors (singular spinors).
+This is the first time that this issue is reported, and it is an important outcome of this work, corroborating with the previous statements in \cite{cavalcanti4,cavalcanticlassification}.
 Such results are extremely important.
-Thus, after all the previous calculations presented, we have shown that the Lounesto's classification present a strong dichotomy, since spinors can be divided in two distinct sectors: one sector embracing single helicity spinors, and another composed by dual helicity spinors, namely
+Thus, after all the previous calculations presented, we have shown that the Lounesto's classification present a strong dichotomy, since spinors can be divided in two distinct sectors: one sector embracing single-helicity spinors, and another composed by dual-helicity spinors, namely